 Construction of the Réseau express métropolitain (REM) is progressing in Mount Royal.
 The Caisse de dépôt et placement du Québec is managing this project.
 Although the Town is not responsible for this project, the Mount Royal Town Council is representing residents’ interests.

-A public space will be created for the Mount Royal community in the downtown area, above the REM railway tracks between the Cornwall and Laird bridges.
+A public space for Townies has now been created in the Town, above the REM railway tracks between the Cornwall and Laird bridges.

 Because the railway tracks are surrounded by fences for safety reasons, the REM had to remove the Lazard/Jasper crossing.